-The Sullivan's Island Zoning Ordinance, last amended August 15, 2017, aims to provide "a comfortable home at the beach, safe and friendly, where individuality and diversity are celebrated, neighborhoods are respected, Island resources are appreciated, history intertwined, and families and neighbors seek to thrive."
+The Sullivan's Island Zoning Ordinance aims to provide "a comfortable home at the beach, safe and friendly, where individuality and diversity are celebrated, neighborhoods are respected, Island resources are appreciated, history intertwined, and families and neighbors seek to thrive", as stated in the publicly vetted vision statement crafted to capture the essence of the Island.
 This ordinance was a result of a substantial process of public involvement during 2002-2004, in response to residents' growing concerns over the increasing amount of residential construction that was incompatible in scale and mass with existing Island development.
 The Town's original ordinance was enacted in 1977.

 Changes to the Zoning Ordinance occur as needed through a public process.
-One future change that should be examined is adding a zoning classification for Government uses that preserve and protect the historical institutions on the island.
+One recent change to the zoning ordinance added a zoning classification for Government uses, the Public Facilities District, that was recommended in the 2018 plan.